 When you call 999 you will be put through to the operator who will ask you what service you need.
-If you ask for an ambulance you will be put through to your local ambulance service and a call handler will ask you a number of questions.
+If you ask for an ambulance you will be put through to your local ambulance service and a call assessor will ask you a number of questions.
 It is vitally important that you stay calm, listen carefully and answer the questions we ask fully.
 If we ask you to repeat an answer, it’s to ensure we have the correct information.
 If you don’t understand a question, say so.
-Initially, you will be asked four questions:
+Initially, you will be asked the following questions:

 - Is the patient breathing?

-- What address are you calling from?
+- What number are you calling from?

 - What is the reason for the call?